Chowk Yadgar

+It is well-known as the center of hawala business in Peshawar.

 History

-The first “Dome Shaped” monument at this square was originally erected in the memory of Colonel C. Hastings in 1883.
+The first "Dome Shaped" monument at this square was originally erected in the memory of Colonel C. Hastings in 1883.

 Location

 To the West of Chowk Yadgar is the end of “Ander Shehr Street” (meaning “inside of the city”) or “Jewelers street”.
 The Jewelers Street starts from the “Naz Cinema Road” (right in front of Forward High School) and culminates at Chowk Yadgar.

 Going eastwards from chowk yadgar is the famous Ghanta Ghar or clock tower in the city.